BurlingtonCodeAcademy/sdb-summer-2021-curriculum/week-7/labs/playing_with_compass.md

 ## Collections

 Find the database named `test` and open it.
 This is where collections that you establish through localhost applications will be stored, as `test` is the default database for locally established connections unless directed otherwise.
-Most of this week's labs and codealongs will connect to MongoDB databases and collections via `localhost`.
+Most of this week's labs and code-a-longs will connect to MongoDB databases and collections via `localhost`.
 You'll be able to find the different *collections* we create here.

 A *collection* is any number of documents (or entries, or records) that are are related.
 In MongoDB these records are defined by *schemas*, which are data structures that are used by *models* that create individual collection entries.
 These get stored in the collection, which lives inside of a *database*.
 As we create more collections in class, you'll see that multiple collections can live inside of a database.

 ## Collections Con'td

 Right now we don't have any collections.
 Create your own by clicking the "Create Collection" button at the top left of the white field.
 You will be prompted to name the collection.
 Do so, and leave the boxes below unchecked.

 Ta da!
 A wild collection has appeared.